tmastny/leadr/README.md

 1. Introduction: walkthrough of the basic workflow of leadr

+2. The Leaderboard: a description of each column of the leaderboard

-2. Ensembles: demonstrates how leadr facilitates stacked and blended ensemble building.
+3. Ensembles: demonstrates how leadr facilitates stacked and blended ensemble building